harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to check links, alignment, scroll behavior, and browser compatibility so the final result looked a bit more complete.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Even simple portfolio sections can eat time when the wording and visuals both need to feel right.
 - Deliverable: Ended the day with qA pass in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-01-27 - Day 12: Launch prep

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write final copy, metadata, and deployment notes for a GitHub Pages style release so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+I was also thinking about first impression stuff the whole time, since this kind of project gets judged very quickly.
+- Deliverable: Ended the day with launch-ready site in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.